Losing Your Driving Licence Is One of The Many Consequences.

 - Higher insurance rates.

 For most drivers, when faced with these potential consequences, fighting the charges is the obvious choice.
 But you don’t have to make this decision on your own.
-Nick Cake, an experienced impaired driving lawyer in Chatham-Kent can help you to understand your legal rights and successfully defend the charges against you.
+Bobby Russon, an experienced impaired driving lawyer in Windsor can help you to understand your legal rights and successfully defend the charges against you.

 The penalties for an impaired driving conviction are severe